armbrustlab/armbrustlab.github.io/index.md

 ---
-layout: single
+layout: page
-excerpt: "The Armbrust Lab is a biological oceanography lab at the University of Washington.
-Our work uses molecular and flow cytometric approaches and combines lab-based and field-based studies to address basic questions about the function of marine ecosystems."
-header:
-  overlay_image: /assets/images/Hood-canal-diatoms-2007.jpg
-  overlay_filter: 0.25
-  caption: "Photo credit: Karie Holtermann"
-  no_title: true
 permalink: /
 ---
+{% include figure.html path="assets/img/Hood-canal-diatoms-2007-slim2.jpg" title="Hood Canal diatoms, photo credit Karie Holtermann" class="img-fluid z-depth-1 rounded" -%}

+The Armbrust Lab is a biological oceanography lab at the University of Washington.
+Our work uses molecular and flow cytometric approaches and combines lab-based and field-based studies to address basic questions about the function of marine ecosystems.